n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/CWd1fIJ5GHIWg9fF4I47/Q22VbSBz1lIsKRQeabZX.md

 ### Enumeration

-We start by running ***nmap*** scan against the target DC-5 192.168.120.57 running in our virtual machine environment.
+We start by running ***nmap*** scan against our target DC-5 192.168.120.57 running in virtual machine in my environment.

 ```javascript
 ┌──(ramdac㉿virlnx)-[~]